convissor/login-security-solution/readme.txt

 = 0.38.0 () =
 * Mention that the password force change process does not touch the admin that presses the button.
+* Remove HTML special characters when using WP's `blogname` setting.

 = 0.37.0 (2013-04-29) =
 * Monitor login attempts from XML-RPC requests.